 The project

-The European Environment Agency has awarded a 3 million contract to Planetek Italia for the first Copernicus Land - VHR Coastal Zone hotspot thematic mapping product on European Coastal Zones.
+The European Environment Agency awarded a 3 million contract to Planetek Italia for the first Copernicus Land - VHR Coastal Zone hotspot thematic mapping product on European Coastal Zones.

 Thematic hotspot mapping activities within the CLMS aim, complementary to generic wall-to-wall mapping, to provide specific and detailed land cover / land use (LC/LU) information to address environmental challenges and issues.